lashifrin/ejabberd-modules/mod_register_web/trunk/README.txt

 Otherwise when you enter a subpage the URL will not be correct, for example: http://localhost:5281/new  --->  404 Not Found

+This module supports CAPTCHA image to register a new account.
+To enable this feature, configure the options captcha_cmd and captcha_host.
+See the ejabberd Guide for more information about those options.

 	FEATURE REQUESTS
 	----------------